MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/procurement/vendor-catalogs-import.md

 Vendor catalogs import
 ======================

-In Microsoft Dynamics AX, purchasing professionals can create and maintain catalogs for company employees to use when they order items and services for internal use.
-When you create a procurement catalog you can add the items and services that you make available to employees, either by importing the vendor catalog data or by adding the vendor catalog data to the product master manually.
-If you use the catalog import process the vendor can send you the product catalog data and you can upload it by using the Microsoft Dynamics AX client.
+In Microsoft Dynamics 365 for Finance and Operations, purchasing professionals can create and maintain catalogs for company employees to use when they order items and services for internal use.
+To create a procurement catalog, you can add the items and services that you want to make available to employees, either by importing the product catalog data or by manually adding the product catalog data to the product master.

+You can upload catalog data submitted by a vendor from the Microsoft Dynamics 365 client.

 The product data that the vendor submits to you, in the form of a catalog maintenance request (CMR) file, must be in XML file format.
 The CMR file should